This constitutes emotional abuse

 4) What was the best part of your day and what was the most discouraging part of your day?

 I learned something when the covid pandemic started in spring of 2020.
-When the stay-at-home orders first hit, my husband and I had nothing better to do in the early hours of the morning than pull up 2 chairs in front of the fireplace and start quietly talking about God, family, priorities, hopes, fears and dreams.
+When the stay-at-home orders first hit, my late husband Raul and I had nothing better to do in the early hours of the morning than pull up 2 chairs in front of the fireplace and start quietly talking about God, family, priorities, hopes, fears and dreams.
 We held our cups of coffee and talked for 30 or 40 minutes as night gave way to dawn.
 Sometimes we talked.
 Sometimes we’d enjoy quiet moments of just being together.
 It was…special.
 It was intimate.
 It was bonding.
 It was precious.

 After the main lock-down ended, we engaged in that kind of special moment from time to time, but with no real regularity.
 Life got busy again.
 We both went to work, and we picked up the rapid pace of life once again.